Two Figures (1953)

-Two Figures (1953) (CR 53–24) is an oil painting by Francis Bacon, sometimes known as Two Figures on a Bed (or, affectionately, "The Buggers").
+Two Figures (1953) (CR 53–24) is an oil on canvas painting by Francis Bacon, sometimes known as Two Figures on a Bed (or, affectionately, "The Buggers"), from 1953.
 It measures 152.5 × 116.5 cm, and is in a private collection.

 The painting depicts two naked men grappling with each other on a disarrayed bed.
 One man is astride and gripping the second, lying on his side and exclaiming in agony or perhaps ecstasy.
 The figures and the bed are painted in light shades of white, blue, pink and lilac on a deep blue background, blurred as if in motion.
 Apart from the men and the bed, with the bed's brown head and foot boards to either side, the painting is set in an otherwise a featureless and windowless space demarcated by a frame of white lines, and veiled behind a series of vertical lines like a sheer curtain.
 The composition was based on a motion series of photographs of men wrestling published by Eadweard Muybridge in the 1880s, although that ostensible explanation is often seen as a cover for a depiction of a sadomasochistic homosexual encounter between men who resemble Bacon with his violent lover Peter Lacy on top.

 It was painted in late 1952 to early 1953 at Lacy's cottage at Hurst, Berkshire, near Reading, and then exhibited in 1953 at the Hanover Gallery, where the gallery owner Erica Brausen placed it in an upper room to deter scrutiny from the police and others who may have complained that the graphic subject matter was obscene.